 Here, having received the ball from Adam Maher, the defenders try to close Bakkali (circled) down but he quickly passes it on to the overlapping right-back, Arias.

-What’s beautiful to see is the ease with which he can thread a defence splitting through ball or pass, and what’s more to it is how frequently he manages to execute such difficult passes.
+What’s beautiful to see is the ease with which he can thread a defence splitting through ball.
 An example of it is shown by the following image.

-Bakkali (circled), notices the empty space and at the same time notices the run made by his team mate and passes it on shown by the blue arrow.
+Bakkali (circled), notices the run made by his team mate and passes it on shown by the blue arrow.
 It only indicates the exemplary vision that he possesses to complete such passes at the age of 16.

 Zakaria is positive and comfortable on the ball and is rarely seen in clumsy position.
 He isn’t fussed about having defenders hanging around his shoulders, he simply outpaces most of them.
 The PSV winger is always on the move, you can see him throughout, moving around, looking out for vacuums spaces on the pitch, calling out for balls from the deep.
 Along with bamboozling defenders with his slick tricks and sheer pace, his awareness helps him in entering potential goal scoring areas like shown in the image.

 Bakkali (circled), makes a perfect run, allowing him to move into a possible goal scoring position.
 Its very common phenomena of his playing style.